muwsasejtniyazov/rsschool-cv/cv.md

 **About Myself:**

 My name is Muwsa.
-I am from Uzbekistan in the city of Nukus.
+I am from Uzbekistan in the city of Nukus.<br>
-I am currently 14 years old and I am studying at Pushkin's school.
-My native language is Uzbek and I also study English and German and I also know Russian completely.
-I am fond of swimming tennis and programming.
+I am currently 14 years old and I am studying at Pushkin's school.<br> My native language is Uzbek and I also study English and German and I also know Russian completely.<br> I am fond of swimming tennis and programming.<br>